-The result is a global undersupply of fresh water which is unable to keep up with the world’s rapid population increase.
-As a result, over 1.2 billion people around the world lack access to clean drinking water.
-While water poverty is a highly visible issue, corporate, government and individual consumption have failed to accommodate for this increasing scarcity.
-In Australia, a massive 70% of fresh water is used just for the agricultural industry, and much of this is wasted due to inefficiencies in production processes.
-These unsustainable farming practises, fuelled by mass-demand of agricultural produce, are only exacerbating the problem, sucking the earth dry of the limited resources have.
+In Australia, 70% of our fresh water is used just for within the agricultural industry, and much of this is wasted due to inefficiencies in production processes.
+These unsustainable farming practices, fuelled by growing demand for food will only exacerbate the problem, sucking the earth dry of the limited resources it has.

 So water-we going to do about it?
 Individual consumption patterns may help.
 As a starting point, reduce your household usage: cut down your shower times, use that half-flush button and opt for energy-efficient appliances (look out for those five stars the next time you’re buying a washing machine or dishwasher).

 But the truth is, it’s going to take a whole lot more than this.
 Until agricultural water consumption is significantly reduced, we won't be able to adequately address the issue.
 This starts with the necessity to adopt alternative and sustainable food growing methods to replace conventional farming practices.
 We believe that this starts with innovative technologies such as hydroponics, allowing corporations and individuals such as yourselves to grow your own produce.
 It is only through this that we can spark a societal shift away from mass agricultural production, to one which is sustainable and ecological, thereby allowing for a reduction in water consumption, and preserving the scarce resources we need to survive.